datafiniti/data-fizz/Crawling/README.md

 * Use Javascript.
 * You may use any third party libraries you wish.
 Any dependencies must be fully managed by a standard build tool for the language used.
 * You must follow standard Object Oriented Design principles and techniques (e.g., submissions with only a single class are not worthy).
-* Submit a pull request to this repository when you are ready to share your solution.
+* Email us when you have finished your submission.

 ## What We'll Be Looking For